McKnight Residency for Ceramic Artists

 The program provides recipients with the opportunity to be in residence for three months at Northern Clay Center, where they can develop their work and exchange ideas and knowledge with Minnesota ceramic artists.
-Up to three, three-month residencies will be awarded in 2023 through a competitive application process, and will take place during the 2024 calendar year.
-NCC will invite one or two other artists through a nominative process.
+Up to three, three-month residencies will be awarded in 2026 through a competitive application process, and will take place during the 2027 calendar year.
+NCC will invite one to two other artists through a nominative process.

-Each resident artist will receive a $6,000 award (for a three-month residency), studio space provided at no cost, and a glaze and firing stipend.
-During the residency, each artist will present a public lecture, for which they will receive an additional honorarium.
-At the culmination of the grant period, recipients will be featured in a catalogue and group exhibition at Northern Clay Center that will travel to 3 – 5 sites around the state of Minnesota and western Wisconsin.
+Each resident artist will receive a $6,000 award to account for expenses during their residency, studio space provided at no cost, and a glaze and firing stipend.
+During the residency each artist will present a public lecture, for which they will receive an additional honorarium.
+At the culmination of the grant period the recipients will be featured in a catalogue and group exhibition at Northern Clay Center that will also travel to 3 – 5 sites around the state of Minnesota and western Wisconsin.
 Recipients are also required to submit a final report at the end of the grant period.

-This program is made possible by the generous support of the McKnight Foundation, Minneapolis, Minnesota.
+This program is made possible by the generous support of the McKnight Foundation, Minneapolis.

 Eligibility